DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative Idea.md

 	- Should the dialogue focus moreso on the current state of the war and **Main Character**'s allies rather than the lore of the world?
 	- Or, maybe **Main Character** is just a really strong guy who has never really cared to learn about the politics / history of their world.

-- **Rival Mage** is the main recurring antgonist of the game.
+- **Rival Mage** is the main recurring antagonist of the game.
 As such, they have their own **Interaction Gateways** that appear after certain events.
 	- The might appear after boss fights or randomly after clearing rooms
 #### Safe Spaces Where We Do the Dialogue Thing
 - **The Starting Room** - The starting room is an empty room that somewhat resembles a prison cell.
 Inside this room is an **Interaction Gateway** that allows **Main Character** to communicate with their allies.
 This room is the player's starting point and is where they will spawn after dying.
 	- The first time the player plays the game, this **Interaction Gateway** will have a character named **Ally 1** who will explain their situation.

+#### Allies
+- **Ally 1** - This character is the first ally that **Main Character** meets.
+They are the one who interfered with the sealing spell and are the one who explains the situation to **Main Character**.
+They are a powerful mage who has been fighting for **Faction 1** for a long time.
+- The rest of the allies have less story significance and are just there to provide information about the world and the war.
+- Idea: Much like other rogue-likes, the player randomly meets new people as they progress through the game, wh

 #### Explicit Acknowledgement of the Loop
 - Every time the player respawns in the starting room, the **Interaction gateway** that is in the center of the room contains a different character.
 They'll say something from a pool of text lines that are all about **Main Character** dying again.